canelhasmateus/diamond/vault/permanent/psy.implicitAssumptions.md

 Here, there is the implicit assumption that the average is a representative or meaningful value.
 This in only true of normal distributions, that is: We're implicitly implying we expected our use case to reflect [[normal distribution]].

-[[Problem Solving#Question the Premises | Questioning your premises ]] is a frequent remedy for such behaviour.
+[[psy.problemSolving#Question the Premises | Questioning your premises ]] is a frequent remedy for such behaviour.

 It is frequently paired with [[Oversimplifications]].